The ruck is an awesome piece of equipment to help build your body and move your gear from one location to another.

 Break them in slowly and be ready for later long distance hiking.

 Well broken in Lowa Men’s Zephyr Mid TF Hiking Boot,Desert,11 M US should not hurt your feet.

-3. Carry extra water and supplies in case of a problem.
 Be aware of your body in the heat and shield yourself from the sun with a hat and bandanna and sunscreen.
 If it is hot I like to put a t-shirt on my head and soak it in water to keep me cool.

 Many athletes like to carry a water bladder in their ruck.